 We at Destination Himalaya Treks and Expedition have been serving more than thousands of hikers to every corner, from hikers across the globe, for almost 3 decades now, hitting the milestone of 20+ years, located in the major hub of tourism in Nepal, Thamel - Kathmandu.
 We highly believe in 3'S, Safety, Sustanibility and Secured trip, where your adventure, becomes more than, just reaching to the destination, but also, every minutes, seconds, passed by makes you feel, like you are at an unearthy world, far from busy scheduled life, where you get to celebrate serene time, with our finely customized 12 Days Nar Phu Valley Trek itinerary, which is bestly customized, including all the highlighted spots to visit, and properly set gradual ascend with 2 acclimatization days, for a safe and sound trip.

-Our guides are licensed, experienced, and medically trained and equipped, who will assist you through a safe trekking trail, and are locals as well collecting experience with more than 10+ years, and if any unfortunate situations occur, then they become your first-hand medical emergency assistance, like a superhero, in such an isolated trekking region.
+Our guides are licensed, experienced, and medically trained and equipped, who will assist you through a safe trekking trail, and are locals as well with more than 10+ years, and if any unfortunate situations occur, then they become your first-hand medical emergency assistance, like a superhero, in such an isolated trekking region.
 On the other hand, we also believe in transparency, where our cost isn't hidden; whatever is shown on the website will be provided to you, without any hidden cost policies, which you can check in the cost details section at the top bar.
 In fact, to make your trip even more comfortable, we provide additional benefits as well:

 - 2 Days Free staycation after the trip ends, at a comfortable standard at our own Hotel Bihani with no additional cost